 It’s vital to know what these letters represent, so you know what they are for when the need arises.
 From there, you can make the necessary setting adjustments for your heating or cooling needs to make vital changes.

 At this point, you now know what a thermostat is and how it works.
-To that end, be sure to get well-acquainted with the terminal letters to understand what they mean so that you can adjust the settings.
-When your thermostat starts acting up, make sure to get it fixed or replaced as soon as possible by hiring an HVAC expert to make a world of difference!
+To that end, be sure to get well-acquainted with the terminal letters.
+Understand what they mean so that you can adjust the settings.
+When your thermostat starts acting up, make sure to get it fixed or replaced as soon as possible.
+Hire the HVAC experts at Legacy to make a world of difference!

 Are you looking to install or replace your thermostat?
 You’ve come to the right place, as Legacy Heating and Cooling offers the best heating and air conditioning services in Edmonton, AB and the surrounding area.
 If you’re looking to have expert HVAC maintenance, repair, or installation, get in touch with us today to see how we can help!